-If you’re still in the setting-up phase your Virtual Assistant business wouldn’t it be great to receive some personal advice from established VAs who have walked the path before you?
+If you’re still in the setting-up phase of your VA business wouldn’t it be great to receive some personal advice from established Virtual Assistants who have walked the path before you?
 I mean, imagine how helpful it would be to hear some words of wisdom, get some pointers and find out what the best course of action would be?
-Oh wait… what?
-There is?!
+Oh wait… there is!

 Posts Tagged Networking